 2. Base-bid

-Base bid specifications are a type of prescriptive spec that state a proprietary product.
+Base bid specifications are a type of prescriptive spec that states a proprietary product.
 The difference is that the base bid specification allows for substitutions by the contractor.
-The specifications must be of equal quality and approved by the interior designer.
+These specifications must be of equal quality and approved by the interior designer.

 Performance specifications

-Ensuring quality product installation can be done through specifications, but what about the construction and installation quality themselves?
-Performance specs state the end results from a specified item, but allow the contractor to find the solution.
-Performance specifications are also called “open specifications”.
+Product installation can be ensured through specifications, but what about the construction and installation quality themselves?
+Performance specs state the results from a specified item but allow the contractor to find the solution.
+Performance specifications are also called “open specifications.”

 3. Reference standard specifications